 This means both support for us and from us.
 We’ve been using the same template company for the past 10 years, this means we’ve built up a rapport with the support staff and usually get help with any issues we have very quickly.
 It also means that we’re intimately familiar with their framework so we’re able to communicate any bugs, issues or problems effectively, meaning less time going back and forth with support and more time getting on with the job of building amazing websites for our customers.

 Using templates doesn’t mean all your designs look the same

 I have to admit, sometimes I don’t like using the term ‘template’ as customers may think that all our websites come out like a conveyor belt in a web design factory.
 This couldn’t be further from the truth as each design we create is unique to each and every client.

-To give you an example, the following 3 x websites (including our own – Marketeam) use the same template:-
+To give you an example, the following 2 x websites use the same template:-

 Secure and safe widgets, plugins, modules, components and particles, etc